BeaversElectricDam/Clk-Controller/README.md

-This is my Oscillator Controller project
+This is my Clk-Controller project

 Video about this project:
 https://youtu.be/S2daph1lZ14